SkylineCommunications/dataminer-docs/connector-help/connector_help/PATLITE_Corporation_LA6_Series.md

 The LA6 Series signal tower can operate in Smart Mode or Signal Tower Mode.
 It can control the LED and buzzer like a standard tower.
 In Smart Mode, various displays can be shown, such as a slow flashing rate, simulating that of a firefly, and a display that can be used as a level meter.

-The PATLITE Corporation LA6 Series driver uses HTTP polling to retrieve information such as the mode, the Units table, Smart Mode parameters, etc.
+The PATLITE Corporation LA6 Series connector uses HTTP polling to retrieve information such as the mode, the Units table, Smart Mode parameters, etc.

 ## About